gianniosgeorgios/Robotics-I-Analysis_Control_Laboratory/Project/README.md

 #### Subtask 2: From start to 2nd rotational joint

-Finally after reduction below equations to base coordinates' system we take
+Finally after reduction to base coordinates' system we take

 ![5](https://user-images.githubusercontent.com/50829499/111991459-076f9e00-8b1d-11eb-92ed-102271e8e79c.png)

-that are final equations from base to end -effector
+that are final equations from base to end-effector.

 ## Simulation